Ding Ling: Literature and politics

-In December 1927, Ding Ling wrote and published her first novel "Meng Ke" in Beijing, which was published in the magazine "Fiction Monthly", describing the struggle of a young woman born in a declining bureaucratic family in Shanghai.
-The initial concern for women's issues was appreciated by editor-in-chief Ye Shengtao.
+In December 1927, Ding Ling wrote and published her first novel Meng Ke in Beijing, which was published in the magazine Fiction Monthly, describing the struggle of a young woman born in a declining bureaucratic family in Shanghai.
+The initial concern for women's issues was appreciated by editor-in-chief of Ye Shengtao.

-In February 1928, Ding Ling published "Miss Sophia's Diary" in the "Fiction Monthly".
+In February 1928, Ding Ling published Miss Sophia's Diary in the Fiction Monthly.
 The book, in which a young woman describes her unhappiness with her life and confused romantic and sexual feelings, caused a sensation in the literary world.
-Miss Sophia's Diary highlights Ding Ling's close association and belief in the New Woman movement which was occurring in China during the 1920's.
+Miss Sophia's Diary highlights Ding Ling's close association and belief in the New Woman movement which was occurring in China during the 1920s.
 At this time, Ding Ling and Hu Yepin frequently traveled from Beijing to Shanghai.
 They lived briefly in Hangzhou from March to July of the same year, and then returned to Shanghai.

-Around this time Ding Ling met the Communist Party member, writer, and activist Feng Xuefeng, who unlike Hu Yepin was active in politics.
+Around this time Ding Ling met the CCP member, writer, and activist Feng Xuefeng, who unlike Hu Yepin was active in politics.
 Ding Ling fell in love with Feng, and at the end of February, the three had a long talk in Hangzhou, after which Feng Xuefeng backed out and Ding Ling and Hu Yebin got married and lived in Shanghai.
 Ding Ling later recalled: "I had lived with Hu Yepin for two and a half years, and I'd never said that I would agree to marry them, but I also did not reject his feelings for me.
 He gave me many things; I did not reject them.
 Although the two of us had an arrangement, we could have broken it off at any time.
 We were not husband and wife, but other people saw us as husband and wife.
 When I talked about these feelings, and about reason, all I could do was lose Xuefeng.”

+In 1927, the Kuomintang began a purge of Communists and their supporters, which was known as the White Terror.
+The KMT executed Xiang Jingyu during the White Terror.
+Xiang's execution deeply affected Ding and increased her political leanings toward Communism.

 In the summer of 1928, Ding Ling and Hu Yepin as a couple moved from Beijing to Shanghai via Hangzhou, and lived in the Shanghai French Concession.
 There they founded a publishing house to publish a magazine "Red and Black" together with Shen Congwen.
 In early 1929, Ding Ling started editing and publishing the "Renjian (Humanity)" magazine, but both magazines ceased publication soon afterward.
 Ding and Hu were finally broke and lived on the rent sent by Ding Ling's mother.
-In the winter of 1929, Ding Ling completed the novel "Wei Hu (Protection)", which was based on the love story between Ding Ling's friend Wang Jianhong and Communist Party member Qu Qiubai.
+In the winter of 1929, Ding Ling completed the novel "Wei Hu (Protection)", which was based on the love story between Ding Ling's friend Wang Jianhong and CCP member Qu Qiubai.